Amino Acids: The Forgotten Building Blocks

 We all hear about the benefits of taking supplements (vitamins, minerals, trace minerals, etc), but often when these supplements fail to produce the results we seek, your search should be directed in the direction of amino acids.

 Amino acids are found everywhere in the human body:

 This is why amino acids are known as “The Building Blocks of Life.”

 Without amino acids, you would not be able to make antibodies for the immune system to fight infection, hemoglobin to carry oxygen throughout your body, hormones/neurotransmitters to regulate metabolism and mood, enzymes for biochemical reactions in the body such as digestion and energy (ATP) derived from glucose by the Krebs cycle.

 There are 9 essential amino acids.
 This means that your body cannot make these vital amino acids, so you must get them from diet or supplementation.
 They are:

 There are 12 nonessential amino acids.
 This means that your body can make these amino acids.
 They are:

 - Aspartate Taurine

 Some of the nonessential amino acids are very closely tied such as tyrosine, which is made from phenylalanine.
 In this case, if you have plenty of tyrosine, then logically you have enough phenylalanine.
-However reversely, if you are deficient in phenylalanine, you will be also be deficient tyrosine as well.
-The same can be said for arginine and orthinine (made by arginine).
+However reversely, if you are deficient in phenylalanine, you will also be deficient tyrosine as well.
+The same can be said for arginine and ornithine (made by arginine).